HomeNewsTips5 mistakes that can stall the growth of young entrepreneurs; learn how to...

-About 60% of Brazilian businesses close before completing five years, according to IBGE.
-Among entrepreneurs aged 29 or younger, this rate tends to be even higher, especially when there is a lack of support, networks, and access to proper training.
-According to Sebrae, the mortality rate among Individual Microentrepreneurs (MEIs) reaches 29% in the first five years, while for Microenterprises, the rate is 21.6%.
+Approximately 60% of Brazilian companies close before completing five years, according to IBGE.
+Among entrepreneurs aged 29 or younger, this rate tends to be even higher, especially when there is a lack of support, networks, and access to adequate training.
+According to Sebrae, the mortality rate among Individual Microentrepreneurs (MEIs) reaches 29% in the first five years, while for Microenterprises the rate is 21.6%.

-On the other hand, a survey by Conaje (National Confederation of Young Entrepreneurs) indicates that involvement in support networks among entrepreneurs is associated with better results.
+On the other hand, a survey by Conaje (National Confederation of Young Entrepreneurs) indicates that involvement in support networks among entrepreneurs is associated with better outcomes.
 The entity brings together over 15,000 young entrepreneurs across 17 states.
-The study shows that affiliated companies grew, on average, 170% in revenue, generated more than 190,000 direct jobs, and totaled approximately R$51.7 billion in annual revenue.
+The study shows that affiliated companies grew, on average, 170% in revenue, generated more than 190,000 direct jobs, and totaled approximately R$ 51.7 billion in annual income.

-“Brazil has enormous entrepreneurial potential, but many young people still face difficulties due to a lack of practical guidance.
-We need to talk about management, finances, marketing, and training more seriously.
-Having a good idea is not enough—you need structure and preparation to bring it to life,” says Fábio Saraiva, president of Conaje (National Confederation of Young Entrepreneurs).
+"Brazil has enormous entrepreneurial potential, but many young people still face difficulties due to a lack of practical guidance.
+It is necessary to discuss management, finances, marketing, and training more seriously.
+Having a good idea is not enough; it requires structure and preparation to bring it to life," says Fábio Saraiva, president of Conaje (National Confederation of Young Entrepreneurs).

 Below, see what to avoid when starting or expanding a business, according to Conaje: